 - Proofread your longer responses.
 Make sure to write full sentences and double check your spelling and grammar.
 Read your responses out loud to make sure they make sense and are thoughtful replies to the question being asked.

 - Be honest and sincere.
 Your potential parents want to get to know your authentic self, so don’t be afraid to be genuine and real.

 - Answer all the questions.
-Make sure to answer everything.
 Don’t leave any of the questions blank.
 Providing a complete profile of yourself can help potential parents identify with you and make it more likely that you’ll get chosen.

 - Make sure you meet all requirements.
-Women must be between the ages of 18 and 29 and have a BMI of 27 or less.
-Potential donors must also be in good health, a non-smoker and not currently using Depo Provera for birth control.
+Women must be between the ages of 18 and 29 and have a BMI of 30 or less.
+Potential donors must also be in good health, a non-smoker and not currently using The Shot for birth control.
 In addition, donors must not have a history of genetic diseases or sexually transmitted diseases within the last year.